-Course Objectives : This course enables the students
+Course Objectives :This course enables the students

-А. To understand important and fundamental antenna engineering parameters.
+A. To understand important and fundamental antenna engineering parameters.
 B. To develop the basic skills to learn software and apply in the design of various antennas.
 C. To develop the basic skills necessary to measure antenna performance parameters.
-D. To apply the concepts learnt through theory E. Develop the ability to analyze the performance parameters of different types of antenna

-1. Have the ability to implement the theoretical knowledge and prepare the reports and present the results.
+D. To apply the concepts learnt through theory E. Develop the ability to analyze the performance parameters of different types of antenna ine con ipiction of this course, students will be usic to: 1.
+Have the ability to implement the theoretical knowledge and prepare the reports and present the results.
 2. Apply numerical modelling tools (software) to design antennas, with particular reference to low profile printed antennas.
 3. Have the ability to perform antenna measurements.
 4. Understand and visualize the radiation characteristics and its limitations and provide the environment friendly solutions in terms of antenna design.
 5. Have the ability to Practically verify different microwave antenna theories.